 Maintenance of matriculation requires regular class participation and attendance, registration in the course of study required for the status and program the student has selected, successive registration for each fall and spring term of each academic year until study is completed, and compliance with all other relevant requirements.

 AR 3-1.5 Leaves of Absence

 Matriculation is canceled if a student fails to complete the work of a term or fails to register for a subsequent fall or spring term, unless the student has registered and been granted a leave of absence in writing.
-Leaves may be granted only by the Director, Student Academic Affairs, and only for unexpected hardship, or because of circumstances indicating that the best academic welfare of the student will be served by the leave.
+Leaves may be granted only by the Assistant Dean, Student Academic Affairs, and only for unexpected hardship, or because of circumstances indicating that the best academic welfare of the student will be served by the leave.
 Leaves are granted only to those maintaining acceptable levels of academic performance.
 Failure to register in a timely fashion for courses for the term immediately following the leave of absence will result in cancellation of matriculation.

 AR 3-1.6 Students with Disabilities

 The Law School adheres to the University’s Policy 1203 of non-discrimination and reasonable accommodation on the basis of disability and the accompanying reasonable accommodation procedures.